-> After a hearty breakfast, you bid farewell to the Great Rift Valley and take a very scenic 30 minute flight over the wall of the rift valley.
+After a hearty breakfast, you bid farewell to the Great Rift Valley and take a very scenic 30 minute flight over the wall of the rift valley.
 Your destination is arguably the greatest wildlife destination on the plant, the famed Masai Mara Game Reserve.
-We have chosen a very special location for this leg of the safari as your camp is hidden deep inside a secret forest on the banks of the Sand River.
-You will be situated deep in the reserve where you can enjoy spectacular wildlife viewing without hordes of tourists.
-Very strategically, your camp has been chosen to allow access to both sides of the Mara River and for photographers this is important; it means you can get the wildebeest crossing towards you.
+We have chosen a very special location for this leg of the safari as your camp (click here to see more of the camp) is hidden inside a secret forest on the banks of the Sand River.
+You will be situated deep inside the reserve where you can enjoy spectacular wildlife viewing without hordes of tourists.
+Very strategically, your camp has been chosen to allow access to both sides of the Mara River and for photographers this is especially important as it means that you stand a much better chance of having the wildebeest crossing towards you.

 Your safari truck has its own kitchen so not only can you explore to your heart’s content, as you do not need to return to camp for breakfast, but you will enjoy a yummy egg breakfast on the great plains or on the banks of the Mara River.
-The annual wildebeest migration has been dubbed ‘the greatest wildlife show on earth’ and the time of year for this safari has been carefully selected.
-The wildebeest are arriving at the Mara River and the crocodiles are hungry!
-Being able to access both sides of the river increases the chances of having the wildebeests crossing towards you.
-It also means that you will get to see and experience the best of the Masai Mara from the large central plains all the way to the beautiful Sirian escarpment with its vast ‘Acacia-dotted’ plains below.
-You will journey to the far south where the Masai Mara meets the Serengeti and you will see not just the incredible migration and associated predator action but you will enjoy all of Africa’s wonderful and bizarre creatures.
-Zebra, giraffe, gazelles, warthog and hippotamus are simply the order of the day.
+The annual wildebeest migration has been dubbed ‘the greatest wildlife show on earth’ and the time of year for this safari has been carefully selected to coincide with the time that the wildebeest are arriving at the Mara River and when the crocodiles are hungry.
+Being able to access both sides of the river increases the chances of having the wildebeests crossing towards you and it also means that you will get to see and experience the best of the Masai Mara.
+From the large central plains all the way to the beautiful Sirian escarpment, with its vast ‘Acacia-dotted’ plains below, you will see it all.
+You will journey to the far south where the Masai Mara meets the Serengeti and you will see not just the incredible migration and associated predator action, but you will enjoy all of Africa’s wonderful and bizarre creatures.
+Zebra, giraffe, gazelles, warthog, elephants, mongooses, hippotamus etc. are simply the order of the day.

-After a full morning drive, once the light has burnt off and the heat is building, you will return to camp for a yummy light lunch and a siesta.
-Sala’s camp is situated in a beautiful cool forest and the birdlife in camp is wonderful.
-After your siesta, the afternoon safari drive commences and once again Sala’s offers something special with an afternoon drive along the meandering Sand River.
-This remote part of the park sees few visitors and is breathtakingly beautiful.
-It offers prime leopard habitat and the surrounding hills are home to a few resident black rhino.
-With the every real chance of seeing the big 5, this remote corner of the reserve has in the past delivered up some incredible sightings including lion playing with a pangolin!
-Serval are also present in this part of the reserve as are lion.
+After a full morning drive, once the light has burnt off and the heat is building, you will return to camp for a yummy light lunch.
+Sala’s Camp is situated in a beautiful cool forest and the birdlife in camp is wonderful.
+After your safari siesta, the afternoon safari drive commences and once again Sala’s offers something special, with an afternoon drive along the meandering Sand River.
+This remote part of the park sees few visitors and it is breathtakingly beautiful.
+It offers prime leopard habitat and the surrounding hills are home to resident black rhino.
+With the every real chance of seeing the Big 5, this remote corner of the reserve is one of the last places in Africa where free-ranging black rhino occur.
+Serval are also present in this part of the reserve.

-A winding safari drive on your last morning will see you ending at the airstrip where a 1 hour flight will take you back to Nairobi for your onward travels home, with transfers already prearranged.
-Arriving back home and processing your photographs you will relive the incredible experience as you realize that not only did you experience the wildlife mecca of Africa and the greatest wildlife show on earth, but you also experienced ‘real’ Africa - which very few people get to do.
+A winding safari drive on your last morning will see you ending at the airstrip, where a 1 hour flight will take you back to Nairobi for your onward travels home, with transfers already prearranged.
+Arriving back home and processing your photographs, you will relive the incredible experience.
+You will cherish that not only did you experience the true wildlife mecca of Africa and the ‘greatest wildlife show on earth’ whilst in the Masai Mara, but you also experienced ‘real Africa’ when in the rift valley, which very few people get to do.

 The Emakoko is uniquely positioned on the side of a valley overlooking the Nairobi National Park with the Mbagathi River running directly below.
 Accessible a mere 45 minutes from either airport, the drive through the park itself, with its’ beautiful scenery and abundance of plains game is a spectacular way to start any East African safari.